tetratelabs/istio-vault-ext-certs/README.md

 cd ..
 ```

 More details on the actual content and the X509v3 extensions being set, can be found [here](certs).
-You can fine-tune the certificate generation, by the `Makefile` documentation [here](certs-gen) and correspondig `Makefile` override values.
+You can fine-tune the certificate generation, by the `Makefile` documentation [here](certs-gen) and corresponding `Makefile` override values.

 Let's add the generated certificates and private key into vault kv secrets.